SteeltoeOSS/NetCoreToolTemplates/README.md

-# Steeltoe InitializrDotNetNew
+# Steeltoe NetCoreToolTemplates

-Steeltoe InitializrDotNetNew are project templates to be used for creating projects using .NET Core's `dotnet new` command.
+Steeltoe NetCoreToolTemplates is a collection of .NET Core Tool templates.

 Project templates:
 <dl>